Data sharing starts with good data management. See this document for some general best tips for good data management practices.

 The Basics of Data Management

-Paper by Reynolds & Schatschneider, 2020, available under a CC By 4.0 license.
+Paper by Reynolds, Schatschneider & Logan, 2022, available under a CC By 4.0 license.

-Planning ahead allows you to implement proper data management.
-You will get high-quality data that is organized, labeled, and accurate.
-This will save you time, resources and many headaches!
+Planning ahead and implementing proper data management will save you time, resources and many headaches.
+You will get high-quality data that are organized, labeled and accurate.
 It will also allow your data to be more easily shared, understood and reused by others.
 Good data management will result in wider dissemination of your work and more citations.
-Your data must be managed, though, throughout the life cycle of your research, from prior to the conduct of the study to publication.
+Your data must be managed, though, throughout the life cycle of your research: from planning your project to archiving your data.

-We will go through 4 crucial steps that will help you get there: Planning Your Database, Creating a Data Entry Program and The Data Entry Process, Writing Cleanup Code, and Creating a Codebook.
+We will go through four crucial steps that will help you get there: Planning, Data Documentation, Data Entry, and Cleaning Data.

 Some further tips on creating variables: